EroDeck: Your Local EroScripts Video Library

 What is EroDeck?

-EroDeck is a desktop app that helps you organize, browse, and play your favorite EroScripts videos—all stored locally, with your privacy in mind.
-It’s built to work seamlessly with IVE (Interactive Video Extension), so you can enjoy interactive content with zero hassle.
+EroDeck is a modern desktop application that helps you organize, browse, and play your favorite EroScripts videos—all stored locally, with your privacy in mind.
+It’s built to work seamlessly with IVE (Interactive Video Extension), providing interactive funscript support with zero hassle.

 Key Features